Dorultan-C/ERP-Electrica/dev_notes/to_do.md

 # TO DO
 ### First priority
 #### - Attendance
-- [ ] AttendanceList mobile responsiveness
-- [ ] AttendanceList employment history
-- [ ] AttendanceTracker employment history
-- [ ] AttendanceList current user top of dropdown
-- [ ] AttendanceList create timesheet/request timesheet button, absent days/optional work days
-- [ ] AttendanceList date picker console error
+- [ ] drawer how to display data
-- [ ] DB view
+- [ ] edit drawer how to display data

 #### - Users
 - [ ] list how to display data